 Perimenopause is the time leading up to menopause.
 Perimenopause typically begins at the age of 40.
 As perimenopause progresses toward menopause, it is normal for menstrual cycles to become irregular and for hormone levels to fluctuate.
 As ovarian reserve diminishes and egg health declines, FSH levels may rise.
-For some women vitex may be helpful in maintaining regular cycles and lowering higher FSH levels, but vitex cannot reverse the aging process.
-It may or many not be effective for women in perimenopause, each woman is different.
+For some women Vitex may be helpful in maintaining regular cycles and lowering higher FSH levels, but Vitex cannot reverse the aging process.
+It may or may not be effective for women in perimenopause; each woman is different.
 Vitex cannot bring back the menstrual cycle in women who have gone through menopause.

 Safety & Side Effects

 Vitex has been used for over 2,000 years with no significant side-effects reported.
-Some minor and infrequent side-effects (1-2% of users may experience) have been nausea, gastrointestinal upset, skin reactions, and headache.
-Women with a history of depression taking vitex for menstrual irregularity may experience an exacerbation of depressive symptoms.
+Some minor and infrequent side-effects (1-2% of users may experience some) have been nausea, gastrointestinal upset, skin reactions, and headache.
+Women with a history of depression taking Vitex for menstrual irregularity may experience an exacerbation of depressive symptoms.

-Even though it has been shown to have no interference with oral contraceptive vitex should not be used in conjunction with prescribed progesterone containing medication such as birth control pills in case it may interfere with their activity.
+Even though it has been shown to have no interference with oral contraceptives (birth control), due to limited research, Vitex should not be used in conjunction with prescription medications that contain hormones in case it may interfere with their activity.

-- The Botanical Safety Handbook had categorized vitex as a class 1 herb .
+- The Botanical Safety Handbook has categorized Vitex as a class 1 herb.
 Class 1 herbs are herbs that can be safely consumed when used appropriately.

 Vitex use During Pregnancy

-It is believed that vitex’s ability to increase progesterone levels has explained the positive results seen by herbalists and midwives who used it to help prevent recurrent miscarriages in women.
-No studies on humans have been done yet supporting this, only traditional usage.
-There have been reproductive toxicology studies with female rats where they were given up to 80 times the concentrated used clinically in humans, showing no difference in offspring compared with the rates given none.
+It is believed that Vitex’s ability to increase progesterone levels has explained the positive results seen by herbalists and midwives who used it to help prevent recurrent miscarriages in women.
+No studies on humans have been done yet supporting this, only traditional use.
+There have been reproductive toxicology studies with female rats where they were given up to 80 times the concentrations used clinically in humans, showing no difference in offspring compared with the rats given none.

-According to German research, vitex can be taken safely through the end of the third month of pregnancy and may help prevent miscarriage.
-It is still considered safe to take after the third month, but may stimulate lactation too early, so for this reason it is suggested to not continue after the third month of pregnancy.
-Also at month three of pregnancy is the time the placenta takes over progesterone production on its own so vitex most likely won’t be needed anyways.
+German research shows Vitex can be taken safely through the end of the third month of pregnancy and may help prevent miscarriage.
+Vitex is still considered safe to take after the third month, but it is thought that it may stimulate lactation too early, so for this reason it is suggested to not continue after the third month of pregnancy.
+Also, during the third month of pregnancy, the placenta takes over progesterone production, so Vitex most likely won’t be needed.

-Vitex is a fantastic herb for fertility, helping with a range if issues such as PMS, low progesterone, lack of ovulation, irregular menstrual cycles, lack of a menstrual cycle, acne and so much more.
+Vitex is a fantastic herb for fertility, helping with a range of issues such as PMS, low progesterone, lack of ovulation, irregular menstrual cycles, lack of a menstrual cycle, acne, and so much more.
 Vitex offers many benefits but requires patience and consistency of use.
-It should be used all month long and taken as one dose in the morning on an empty stomach.
+I find that it works best when used all month long and taken as one dose in the morning on an empty stomach.